$125 off any CGM Plan. Use code WINTER125

 a bottle with an electrolyte drink

-Proper hydration can have a big impact on your health.
-As we’ve discussed in past articles on hydration, drinking enough fluids is important for skin health, gut health, cognitive function, and many other areas of wellness.
+Proper hydration can significantly impact your health.
+As we've discussed in past articles, it's helpful for many things—better skin health, good gut health, cognitive function... the list is extensive.

-In this article, we’ll shed light on which electrolytes are important and why electrolytes matter for hydration and health.
-Plus, Nutrisense dietitian Heather Davis, MS, RDN, LDN will share her recommendations for healthy electrolyte drink options.
+We asked the nutrition experts at Nutrisense to explain electrolytes and why they are important for hydration and health.
+Plus, Nutrisense dietitian Amanda Donahue, MS, RD, CD, shares her recommendations for healthy electrolyte drink options.

 Why Electrolytes Matter For Hydration